whoiam1101/handcrafted-transformer/lion/README.md

 ## Introduction
 The Lion optimizer is a simple yet powerful optimization algorithm that uses sign-based updates instead of traditional gradient-based updates.
 It is designed to be memory-efficient and computationally lightweight, making it suitable for large-scale machine learning tasks.

-This implementation provides a PyTorch-compatible version of the Lion optimizer, along with examples demonstrating its usage in training neural networks.
+This implementation provides a PyTorch-compatible version of the Lion optimizer.

 ## A Pseudocode for Lion
 $$